 Most accounting firms don’t have the answers to some of the basic industry questions.
 Queries like what accounting asset drives the most leads, what’s the industry’s average conversion rate, where their website conversion rate is, what next year’s trending investment events are, etc. tend to pose a problem.
 And while your accounting firm may be amazing at analyzing financial data, you need to dig into your own marketing analytics so you can stand against the competition.
 These are the task that a digital marketing consultant does for you.

 There are plenty of great agencies to help you get this information and lead the way with your expertise and modern approach to business.
 FYI, measuring analytics is excellent for an additional thing – it makes measuring client behaviour much more manageable.

 Not everyone’s a fan of the digital revolution, but everyone’s sure a part of it.
-If you use SEO for accountants in the right way, it can open up so much potential for your business and help you get the clients you deserve.
+If you use digital marketing or SEO for accountants in the right way, it can open up so much potential for your business and help you get the clients you deserve.
 Digital and social media marketing are allowing accountants to keep up to date with competitor activity, industry developments, and current and potential clients.